msimonborg/jbuilder-jpartial/README.md

 # Jbuilder::Jpartial

-Simple DSL for faster partial rendering with Jbuilder.
+A lightweight library that provides a simple DSL for faster partial rendering with Jbuilder.

 ## Installation